qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 3. How-to construct and simulate using the Dyson-based perturbative solver
 --------------------------------------------------------------------------

-Constructing the Dyson-based perturbative solver requires specifying several configuration parameters, as well as specifying the structure of the differential equation more explicitly than using the standard :class:`.Solver` object in qiskit-dynamics, which automatically builds either the Schrodinger or Lindblad equation based on the inputs.

-See the API docs for :class:`.DysonSolver` for a more detailed explanation, but some general comments on its instantiation and usage:
+Setting up a :class:`.DysonSolver` requires more setup than the standard :class:`.Solver`, as the user must specify several configuration parameters, along with the structure of the differential equation:

-- :class:`.DysonSolver` requires direct specification of the LMDE to the solver.
-As we are simulating the Schrodinger equation, we need to multiply the Hamiltonian terms by ``-1j``.
+- The :class:`.DysonSolver` requires direct specification of the LMDE to the solver.
+If we are simulating the Schrodinger equation, we need to multiply the Hamiltonian terms by ``-1j`` when describing the LMDE operators.
-- :class:`.DysonSolver` is a fixed step solver, with the step size being fixed at instantiation.
-This step size must be chosen in conjunction with the ``expansion_order``, to ensure that a suitable accuracy is attained.
+- The :class:`.DysonSolver` is a fixed step solver, with the step size being fixed at instantiation.
+This step size must be chosen in conjunction with the ``expansion_order`` to ensure that a suitable accuracy is attained.
-- Over each fixed time-step:

-  - :class:`.DysonSolver` solves by computing a truncated perturbative expansion.
+- Over each fixed time-step the :class:`.DysonSolver` solves by computing a truncated perturbative expansion.

   - To compute the truncated perturbative expansion, the signal envelopes are approximated as a linear combination of Chebyshev polynomials.
   - The order of the Chebyshev approximations, along with central carrier frequencies for defining the “envelope” of each ``Signal``, must be provided at instantiation.

+See the :class:`.DysonSolver` API docs for more details.

+For our example Hamiltonian we configure the :class:`.DysonSolver` as follows:

 .. jupyter-execute::